Page 3 last updated April 22, 2008

 FCC ID Sticker and Marketing

 License free Part 15, ISM Part 18 and business Part 90 transmitting devices must pass FCC Compliance (per FCC Rule Part 2) plus have an FCC ID numbered sticker (15.19) on the device to be legally sold or even offered for sale.
 FCC Part 2.803 says that no one may offer for sale any RF device for a service that requires FCC Compliance without first getting FCC Compliance.
 Basically, if the RF device does not have a valid FCC ID sticker on it, it is probably illegal.
 You can verify that the FCC ID sticker number is for your specific RF device by going to the FCC Equipment Authorization web page, then click on FCC ID Search in the EA Related Databases on the left.
 Fill in the upper two blanks and hit return.
 There have been some companies who get a FCC ID for one device and put it on other products illegally.
-The FCC publishes a list of those they have found in violation on their Field Notices web page - for example, see on 05-17-2006, MCM and on 02-24-2006 2by2Security who were cited for marketing non FCC compliant RF devices.
+The FCC publishes a list of those they have found in violation on their Field Notices web page - for example, see on 05-17-2006, MCM and on 02-24-2006 2by2Security who were cited for marketing non FCC compliant RF devices and on 09-20-2012 the city of Redondo Beach for operating an illegal transmitter.

 Federal Government Video Use

-The complete FCC Rules can be found in text and pdf form at: 47CFRxxx
+The complete FCC Rules can be found in text and pdf form at: 47CFRxxx.
+Check there for the latest updated versions of the FCC Rules noted above.

 |